 The Woodridge Award for Great Teachers

-About the Woodridge Award: The Woodridge Award is presented annually by a prominent person to their most beloved and important former teacher.
-The award is named in honor of Mattie Woodridge, who taught high school English in Helena, Arkansas during Segregation, a time when white teachers made a disgraceful $625 a year and black teachers earned only half that.
+The Woodridge Award is presented annually by prominent people to the K-12 teacher who most helped them on their way.
+The presentation is a highlight of our “Show Teachers the Love!” celebration held each May on National Teacher Day.
+The Woodridge Award is named in honor of Mattie Woodridge, who taught high school English in Helena, Arkansas during Segregation, a time when white teachers made a disgraceful $625 a year and black teachers earned only half that.
 After winning her school’s outstanding teacher award four times, Woodridge organized a local Teacher Day to celebrate local teachers.
 Its success led her to campaign for a national day of recognition for teachers.
 She successfully enlisted the help of Eleanor Roosevelt and together they lobbied Congress until, in 1953, National Teacher Day was established.

-Patricia Redd Johnson, a former middle school teacher, received the 2017 Woodridge Award from Francisco Núñez, a conductor, composer, and the founder of The Young People’s Chorus of New York City.
+Patricia Redd Johnson, a former middle school teacher, received the 2017 Woodridge Award from her grateful former student, Francisco Núñez, a conductor, composer, and the founder of The Young People’s Chorus of New York City.